Nadfee/D3D11_FreeTime_Project/README.md

 - Toggle Render State for existing Objects (Graphics will skip drawing that objects mesh)
 - Toggle Update State for existing Point Lights (Ensures an identifier is set for the light (Constant attenuation set to -1) so that HLSL can skip the calculation for that specific light)
 - Gamma correction (inverse square law for attenuation now works well!)
-- Basic GPU simulated particle system (Zink implementation)
+- Basic GPU simulated particle system (Ping Pong buffers implementation explained by Zink in Practical Rendering for D3D11)
 - Skybox

 ![Alt text](/pic.png?raw=true "Picture")